 The noise handling of the microphone on the TaoTronics SoundLiberty 79 is inadequate.
 Like with most Bluetooth headphones with an integrated mic, your voice gets lost even in moderately noisy environments.

 The battery performance of these headphones is mediocre.
 They last 5.7 hours off a single charge, which isn't bad for a pair of truly wireless headphones but falls short of their advertised 8-hour battery life.
-They also take nearly two hours to charge, which is fairly long, and they don't have any power-saving features.
+They also take nearly two hours to charge, which is fairly long, and they don't have any power-saving features like an auto-off timer, unlike the TaoTronics SoundLiberty 94 Truly Wireless.
 Their case should provide around four additional full charges.

 The TaoTronics SoundLiberty 79 don't have a dedicated companion app, so you can't make any changes to their settings or sound profile.